Arthritis is a condition that causes pain and inflammation in joints. There are about

-Because osteoarthritis causes joints to degenerate over time, it can cause disability.
+Because OA causes joints to get worse over time, it can cause disability.
+It can cause

-It can cause pain and movement problems that make you less able to do normal daily
+pain and movement problems.
+These can make you less able to do normal daily activities

-Although there is no cure for osteoarthritis, it is important to help keep joints
+Although there is no cure for OA, it is important to help keep joints functioning.
+You

-functioning by easing pain and inflammation.
-Work on a treatment plan with your
+can ease pain and inflammation.
+Work on a treatment plan with your healthcare provider.

-healthcare provider that includes medicine and therapy.
-Work on lifestyle changes that
+The plan may include medicine and therapy.
+Work on lifestyle changes that can improve

 If your symptoms get worse or you have new symptoms, let your healthcare provider know.